BtheGit/bokehfy/README.md

 ---

 *bokehfy() makes use of [Tiny Color](https://github.com/bgrins/TinyColor) for color validation and conversion.
 Any valid CSS color format should work.
-Currently, alpha values are not supported.

 If you wish to use a smaller custom version of this library without color verification.
 You can easily remove Tiny Color from the Bokeh API color methods and it should reduce the bundle size by 60%*